IanLewis42/GravStorm/readme.txt

 - Q/A:               scroll tile preview on left
 - Return:            reload .txt file
 - S:		     save modified ASCII map file.
-- G:                 toggle grid off/white/grey/black
+- G:                 toggle grid off/white/grey/black.
 - Escape:            exit

+N.B.
+When the grid is shown, you can also see pads (red bar), black holes (cyan circle), racelines (red/green) and altered gravity/drag areas (yellow).

 The mouse can be used to edit tiled maps as follows:
 - Left click and release to 'pick up' a tile (either from the map, or the preview area on the left)